mtov/engsoftmoderna/en/chapter2.md

 they used graphical modeling languages, like UML, as we will study in Chapter 4.
 Once the analysis and design phase was completed, the coding phase began, under the responsibility of programmers.
-Thus, in practice, there was a hierarchy in these roles, with the analysts being the most prestigious team members.
+Thus, in practice, there was a hierarchy in these roles, with the analysts being the most prestigious members.
 However, agile methods---and particularly XP---abolished this hierarchy and began to advocate for writing code right at the start of a project.

-Indeed, XP did not just abolish the initial design and analysis phases.
-The method also proposed a new set of programming practices, including pair programming, automated testing, test-driven development (TDD), automated builds, continuous integration, etc. Most of these practices found wide acceptance within the software industry.
-Nowadays, they are widely used, even by projects that do not follow agile methods.
+At the same time, and to mitigate the risk of producing bad quality code, XP proposed a new set of programming practices, including pair programming, automated testing, test-driven development (TDD), automated builds, continuous integration, etc. Most of these practices found wide acceptance within the software industry.
+Nowadays, they are widely used, even by projects that do not completely follow agile principles.

-In this section, we will study XP's programming practices.

 Let's now look at XP's programming practices.

 \index{Incremental Design}
 \index{Big Design Upfront}
-**Incremental Design.** XP rejects a heavyweight design and analysis phases, famously known as *Big Design Up Front* (BDUF), which is a significant facet of Waterfall-based processes.
-Of course, time should be allocated for defining the design of the system under development.
-However, this should be a continuous and incremental activity, rather than concentrated at the beginning of the project, prior to any coding.
-Simplicity is the XP value that justifies this decision for using an incremental design approach.
+**Incremental Design.** XP projects do not have a heavyweight design phase, famously known as *Big Design Up Front* (BDUF).
+Instead, XP advocates that design should be a continuous and incremental activity.
+The reason is that confining design in the beginning of the project may lead to several problems.
+For example, when a project starts, requirements are usually
-XP argues that when the design is confined to the beginning of the project, several risks can occur since the requirements are not fully clear to the team, and not even to the clients.
-For example, requirements may be overvalued or undervalued.
-Not to mention that new requirements can emerge throughout the project, making the initial design outdated and obsolete.
+unclear to the team, and even to the clients.
+As a result, they may be overvalued or undervalued.
+Not to mention that new requirements can emerge throughout the project, making the initial design obsolete.

 Therefore, XP argues that the ideal time to think about design is when it becomes important.
 Two frequently phrases motivate and justify this
 practice: *do the simplest thing that could possibly work* and *you aren't going to need it*, the latter known by the acronym YAGNI.

-Two points are also important for better understanding the proposal for incremental design.
-First, experienced teams usually already have an design approximation before the first iteration.
+Two points are also important for a better understanding of the incremental design practice.
+First, experienced teams usually have a design approximation in mind before the first iteration.
 For example, they might know that the system will have a web interface, with backend components for implementing non-trivial business logic and for accessing a relational database.
-In other words, just this information already conveys much of the design that should be adopted.
-As a second point, the team can also define a technical task in the first iteration to discuss and refine the design to be adopted in the project.
+This, this approximation already conveys much of the design the system should follow.
+As a second point, the team can also define a technical task in the first iteration to discuss and refine the system's design.

-Last but not least, incremental design is only possible if used along with other XP practices, primarily **refactoring**.
+Last but not least, incremental design is only possible if used
+with other XP practices, primarily **refactoring**.
 XP argues that refactoring must be continuously used to improve the quality of the design.
 Therefore, every opportunity for refactoring cannot be postponed.